-Leaving the United States
+Have plans to leave the United States?

-If you're a U.S. citizen, you can travel to, or live in, most foreign countries without affecting your Social Security benefits.
+If you're a U.S. citizen, you can travel to, or live in, most foreign countries without any effect on your Social Security benefits.
 There are, however, a few countries where we can't send Social Security payments.
 These countries are Azerbaijan, Belarus, Cuba, Kazakhstan, Kyrgyzstan, Moldova, North Korea, Tajikistan, Turkmenistan, and Uzbekistan.
 We can make exceptions, however, for certain eligible beneficiaries in countries other than Cuba and North Korea.
 For more information about these exceptions, contact your local Social Security office.

-If you work outside the United States, different rules apply in deciding if you can get benefits.
+If you work outside the United States, different rules apply in deciding if you can receive benefits.